 Quality standards were a totally new concept and caused frequent quarrels.

-But gradually our trainee artisans discovered that with diligent work they could earn a good wage.
+Gradually our trainee artisans discovered that with diligent work they could earn a good wage.

-As time passed, the sharp pain on their faces from past trauma was gradually replaced with peace and hope.
+As time passed, the sharp pain written on their faces from past trauma was gradually replaced with peace and hope.

 Growing business, growing dreams

 As Basha’s sales and product range grew, we could give more women a chance to escape degradation and poverty.